 The English Department is dedicated to supporting and expanding diversity at every level: students, staff, tenure-track faculty, and non-tenure-track faculty.
-We have an excellent and longstanding record of hiring, promoting, and retaining women faculty and faculty from underrepresented backgrounds.
+We have a longstanding record of hiring, promoting, and retaining women faculty and faculty from underrepresented backgrounds.
 We were the first Department of English in the nation to institute an undergraduate requirement in African-American literature.
+Next year, we will be adding an undergraduate requirement in literature of the Global South.
 For more than a decade, we have hosted the Rutgers English Diversity Institute (REDI), a week-long program designed to encourage current students and recent graduates from diverse cultural, economic, and ethnic backgrounds to consider graduate study in Literatures in English.

 Rebecca L. Walkowitz